Georgia in the Eurovision Song Contest: History

-On 27 October 2006, Georgia confirmed that they wished to debut at the Eurovision Song Contest 2007.
-At that time, the European Broadcasting Union (EBU) still limited the contest to a maximum of 40 countries, however, in March 2007, it was announced that all 42 applicants would participate in the 2007 contest in Helsinki.
+On 27 October 2006, GPB confirmed that they wished to debut at the Eurovision Song Contest 2007.
+At that time, the EBU still limited the contest to a maximum of 40 countries, however, in March 2007, it was announced that all 42 applicants would participate in the 2007 contest in Helsinki.
 At the contest, Georgia managed to progress from the semi-final (where it scored 123 points, finishing 8th), but only came 12th (out of 24) in the final.
 Georgia appeared for its second time in the contest for 2008, represented by Diana Gurtskaya with the song "Peace Will Come".
 It had slightly better luck than in 2007, progressing from the semi-final (where it scored 107 points, finishing 5th) and coming in 11th (out of 25) in the final.